A 2004 drama directed by Niels Mueller.

 * ShootTheDog: Just before driving to the airport to carry out his intended hijacking, Sam stops by his former family home and kills the dog that he shared with his ex-wife, in the misguided belief that he's giving it a MercyKill.

-* SpiritualSuccessor: The film is essentially TaxiDriver for a new generation.
+* SpiritualSuccessor: The film is essentially Film/TaxiDriver for a new generation.

 * VeryLooselyBasedOnATrueStory: Actually more like 50% based on a true story.
-Much of Sam's backstory is tweaked and altered from that of the real Samuel Byck (Byck had four children while Sam only has two in the film; Sam's loan fiasco is implied to happen only a few weeks before the assassination attempt, while Byck's failure to secure a loan happened in 1972, two years beforehand), but the overall storyline is much the same as the real-life events, and everything that happens at the airport in the last 15 minutes or so is entirely the same as what happened in reality.
+Much of Sam's backstory is tweaked and altered from that of the real Samuel Byck -- Byck had four children while Sam only has two in the film; Sam's loan fiasco is implied to happen only a few weeks before the assassination attempt, while Byck's failure to secure a loan happened in 1972, two years beforehand; he ''threatened'' to assassinate Nixon shortly after his re-election, but didn't actually go through with it until much later -- but the overall storyline is much the same as the real-life events, and everything that happens at the airport in the last 15 minutes or so is entirely the same as what happened in reality.

 * WellIntentionedExtremist: Despite the mass death his plan would cause if successfully executed, Sam genuinely believes that his plan will make America a better place for those nearer the poverty line.